KrzysztofKroczynski/Data-Warehouse/README.md

 Optional:
 1. Visual Studio and SSIS are not required if you use a ready backup.

 ## 2.3 Group Setup - Exact Local Run Order
 This is the recommended path for group members who want to build their own Power BI solution.

+**Important updates (2026):**
+- Before loading dimensions and facts, all fact tables and dimensions are cleared via DELETE (not TRUNCATE) due to foreign key constraints.
+- Country coordinates are now updated automatically after loading DIM_COUNTRY, either by running `04_step_update_country_coords_from_csv.sql` or by including its logic as an Execute SQL Task in SSIS.
+- If you change the structure of any dimension (add columns, change types), always refresh column mappings in SSIS (Data Conversion, OLE DB Destination).
+- The time dimension (DIM_TIME) can be filled by a SQL script or via Execute SQL Task in SSIS; it must be filled before loading facts.

 ### Step 1 - Prepare SQL Server
 1. Open SSMS and connect to your SQL Server instance.